quire-io/guide/_docs/tasklistad-03-peekaboo.md

 ![filter peekaboo tasks]({{ site.url }}{{ site.baseurl }}/assets/images/peekaboo/filter_peekaboo.png)

-For the peekaboo task to reshow in your task list, click on Options in the task’s detail panel, then choose “Reshow this task” or right-click on the task and choose from the context menu.
+For the peekaboo task to reshow in your task list, click n the **options** icon in the task’s detail panel, then choose **Reshow this task** or right-click on the task and choose from the context menu.

 ![reshow in the detail panel]({{ site.url }}{{ site.baseurl }}/assets/images/peekaboo/reshow_detail_panel.png)